 The house is situated on the compass points, with the front door facing west toward Charlottesville.
 This means the side yard and gardens have full access to the southern sky and our northern side is protected by massive maples and outbuildings.
 It also means we look out the back, over field and forest, to the east—greeting the sun as it first reaches Albemarle County.
 It must be a straight shot all the way to the Atlantic, because we’ve spent many clear nights up on the roof, watching rockets blast off at Wallops on the Eastern Shore.

-Since arriving in 2014, our energies have been focused on clearing brush and building soil fertility, while returning to Native practices for land-use.
+Since arriving in 2014, our energies have been focused on clearing brush and building soil fertility, while learning and returning to Traditional Knowledge for land-use.
 While the house underwent structural renovations in the early 2000s, the land was overgrown and in many places contained deep gullies and exposed rock.
 After centuries of tilling and row cropping for corn and tobacco, the soil was badly depleted.
 The cleared acreage had begun succession and was home to Black Walnut, Locust and Eastern Red Cedar saplings as well as copious bramble and thistles, and a stand of pine was overgrown with vines and thorns.

 We’ve built fences and created a few paddocks for animals.
 We invited a pair of ornery goats (“Cotton” and “Coal”) to clear underbrush and get the bramble and poison ivy under control.
 Then, we used a flock of hair sheep (Katahdin x St. Croix) in intensive, managed grazing.
 In 2019, we sold the flock to our friends at Polyface Farms to help expand their lambing program.

-We’ve added a subsistence-scale pastured poultry operation, running small batches of thirty birds in modified pens.
+We’ve added a subsistence-scale pastured poultry operation, running small batches of broilers in ground pens.
 We also raise heritage breed pigs in a rotational forage setup.
 They help build our desired silviculture while filling our freezer with delicious pork in the process.

-Additionally, we board a friendly horse (“Pokey”) and keep a flock of low-input free-range laying hens, sometimes augmented by ducks and geese.
-We’ve also added a small apiary, with industrious honeybees pollinating the orchard and pastures beyond—plus providing us with medicinal honey and wax.
+Our field is home to a friendly horse (“Pokey”) and a spunky pony (“Lulu”) and we keep a flock of low-input laying hens, sometimes augmented by ducks and geese.
+We’ve also added a small apiary, with industrious honeybees pollinating the orchard and pastures beyond—all while providing us with medicinal honey and wax.

-As we learn more about native practices and permaculture design, we’re trying to build our little farm to be as resilient as possible.
+As we learn more about native practices and land care, we’re trying to build our little farm to be as resilient as possible.
 Our water lines are gravity-fed and we’re fortunate to have access to the same deep spring that the Monacan people used a millennia ago.
-We’ve got a small kitchen garden with fresh herbs and in 2016, we put in a small orchard.
-Our hope is to grow slowly and carefully: without tilling or the use of chemical inputs.
+We’ve got a small kitchen garden with fresh herbs and in 2016, we started a small orchard.
+Our hope is to grow slowly and carefully: without any tilling or the use of chemical inputs.

-For me, the work of land care has been an exciting and humiliating design challenge.
+The work of land care has been an exciting and humiliating design challenge.
 We’re learning as we go—making a lot of mistakes—and we stand on the shoulders of many.
-I’m particularly indebted to the work of Ben Falk of Whole Systems Design whose research and innovation in small-scale subsistence farming has been indispensable.
-Chris Newman at Sylvanaqua is also a powerful voice for indigenous practices and whole-cost accounting in agricultural systems.
-I’m grateful for his advocacy and mentorship.
+Thank you for visiting!